Azure/azure-iot-device-ecosystem/get_started/windows-operating-system-el10-csharp.md

 # Step 2: Prepare the Device
 ##  Install Windows Operating System on the EL10
 -   Obtain an iso for the specific operating system and copy it to the USB drive,
 -   Make the USB drive bootable.
-Please follow this guide on how to create a bootable drive (<https://www.microsoft.com/en-us/download/windows-usb-dvd-download-tool>),
+Follow this guide on how to create a bootable drive (<https://www.microsoft.com/en-us/download/windows-usb-dvd-download-tool>),
 -   Insert the bootable USB Drive from the previous step into the EL10,
--   Turn on the EL10 device and press the **Delete** key,
+-   Turn on the EL10 device and press the **Delete** key to enter the BIOS settings,
 -   Change the BIOS Boot option filter to **UEFI and Legacy**,
 -   Change the **Boot Option Priorities** to boot from the USB Drive,
 -   Save changes and restart the EL10,